null

 Use of Hand Compression and Compression Sleeves in Lymphedema Management and Prevention

-Posted by Andrea L. Cheville, M.D. on February 23, 2017
+Posted by Andrea L. Cheville, M.D. on Feb 23, 2017

 Controversy persists regarding the benefits of compression garments in preventing lymphedema.
 A key stumbling block is the possibility of triggering hand lymphedema when wearing a sleeve without a glove or gauntlet.
 Compression applied to the arm may reduce lymph flow from the hand.
 Even a normal lymphatic system works harder to drain lymph from the hand than other parts of the arm.
 This fact explains why hand lymphedema is often the most challenging to treat and why lymphedema specialists take great pains to prevent it.
 Concern that compression sleeves may inadvertently trigger hand lymphedema underlies the recommendation to always wear a compression gauntlet or glove with a sleeve.